 Additionally, the ECS involves endocannabinoids, molecules produced by the body that attach to cannabinoid receptors.
 The key endocannabinoids are anandamide and 2-arachidonoylglycerol (2-AG).
 These molecules help regulate pain sensation, immune system function, and mood.

-The ECS plays a vital role in various health conditions, including chronic pain, inflammation, anxiety, and addiction.
+The ECS plays a vital role in various health conditions, including pain management and the regulation of certain bodily responses.
 Some researchers propose the ECS as a potential target for developing new therapies.

 How Can CBD Oil Support the Endocannabinoid System?